deftdiary/df-tools/README.md

 ### build the little tools

-This library for writing some personal js little tools
+This library for writing some personal js/ts little tools

 ```
   npm start